 Workload mobility is the insurance, or the business confidence, that allows you to move applications and data workloads with ease, all while being completely protected.
 This can cover anything from migrations to consolidations as a result of mergers and acquisitions or new efficiencies being driven within your organisation.

 Although workload mobility is not a new concept, many IT practitioners are moving workloads around much more regularly due to the rapid adoption of public cloud.
-With the multitude of public cloud options and cloud service providers on the market, it’s more important than ever that IT teams have easy, seamless and risk-free workload mobility and agility in order to unlock their on-premises environments and extend their data centres to the cloud.
+With the multitude of public cloud options and cloud service providers on the market, it’s more important than ever that IT teams have easy, seamless and risk-free workload mobility and agility in order to unlock their on-premises environments and extend their data centers to the cloud.

 This is also key to many digital transformation journeys as the cloud provides cutting-edge features and capabilities for organisations that don’t want to be locked into one vendor along the way.